Skip to main content

 Luhya Women

 These women are known to be modest and to have austerity.
 They cannot stand extravagance.
 A Luhya woman would rather stay at home and drink numerous cups of tea than have you take her for an expensive dinner.
-But as long as there is in constant supply of ugali and Ingoho (chicken), she is yours for keeps.
+But as long as there is a constant supply of ugali and ingokho (chicken), she is yours for keeps.

 Then they are known to be in the business of making children.
-If she is not breast-feeding, she is pregnant.
+If she is not breastfeeding, she is pregnant.
 The internet caricature paints her as a being born-again, and forever busy.
-She is the village chairperson, treasurer of your kids Kindergarten PTA, secretary of the women merry-go-round, weaves baskets in addition to being out every night for church keshas.
+She is the village chairperson, treasurer of your kids' kindergarten PTA, secretary of the women's merry-go-round, and weaves baskets in addition to being out every night for church keshas.
 And if you are thinking of meeting the boys over a Tusker, then this is the wrong type.
 Luhya ladies are protective.

 Kalenjin Women

 If you play your cards right, then you can take her home on the second date.
-Strictly missionary.
-They are agreeable and submissive, but rather like their alcohol.
-Nagging they are not, but their tempers are legendary - so why do they say if you come home after three days, smelling of a strange perfume and with red lipstick all over your white shirt, a kalenji woman will not utter a word?
-If they discover their man is unfaithful, they will kill themselves and drown the children.
-Kalenjins like to joke that Nandi women are lazy, Tugen are rude and the Marakwet violent, but the Kipsigis
+But strictly missionary.
+They are agreeable and submissive, but rather like their alcohol a bit too much.
+Nagging they are not, but their tempers are legendary - so why do they say if you come home after three days, smelling of a strange perfume and with red lipstick all over your white shirt, a Kalenjin woman will not utter a word?
+If she discovers her man is unfaithful, she will kill herself and drown the children.
+Kalenjins like to joke that Nandi women are lazy, Tugen are rude, and the Marakwet violent; but the Kipsigis

 Maasai Women

 Maasai women are unquestionably obedient.
 They will never dream of correcting their menfolk.
-They still view their husbands as "lord of the house".
-People believe Masaai men are still glued to the custom of planting spears outside their age group member's manyattas to warn the husband that serious business is taking place inside the manyatta.
+They still view their husbands as "lord of the house."
+People believe Masaai men are still glued to the custom of planting spears outside their age group members' manyattas to warn the husbands that serious business is taking place inside there.

 Meru Women

-If you are head over heels in love with a woman and are sure she loves you secretly, but she is playing hard to get by the 30th date, then you have struck a Meru.
-Bar room talk has the Meru woman so faithful and agreeable that they will fight divorce to the bitter end.
+If you are head over heels in love with a woman and are sure she loves you secretly, but is playing hard to get by the 30th date, then you have struck a Meru.
+Barroom talk has the Meru woman so faithful and agreeable that she will fight divorce to the bitter end.
 They are traditional and remote, with the village never coming out of

 them.
-Like their men, they are reputed to be hot tempered and can shred you to pieces if you cross their path wrongly.
+Like their men, they are reputed to be hot-tempered and can shred you to pieces if you cross their path.
 In the looks department, a Meru woman will hold her own against any beauty queen.

 Kisii Women